drugm8/LearnM8/docs/user-guide/configuration-files.md

 # Model Configuration
 learner: "rf"  # Learner shortcut string
-featurizer_type: "morgan"  # Required for non-GNN learners
+featurizer: "morgan"  # Required for non-GNN learners

 # Cycle Configuration (choose one of these approaches)